 - Pre-op Conferences

-In addition, Pediatric Conferences are held biweekly, while the Journal Club and Morbidity and Mortality Conference (with Root Cause Analysis Assessment) are held monthly.
+In addition, Pediatric Conferences are held weekly, while the Journal Club and Morbidity and Mortality Conference (with Root Cause Analysis Assessment) are held monthly.

 The Department of Urology also hosts a two-day visiting professorship by an internationally renowned urologist (Harry M. Spence Visiting Professor), typically held in the spring.

 The Paul C. Peters Symposium, a three-day conference held in January, involves all faculty members and three to four visiting faculty.
 Residents participate in all aspects of these annual meetings.